alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 >
 > In this talk, I’ll explain how the design of certain systems have been exploited for abuse, and this has corroded our trust – and conversely, how we can build environments that encourage and sustain good behaviour.

-The talk was recorded, and thanks to the wizardry of Tim&nbsp;Williams, it's already been posted on YouTube:
+The talk was recorded, and thanks to the wizardry of Tim&nbsp;Williams, it was on YouTube within a day:

 {% youtube https://www.youtube.com/watch?v=B3XxPnbehqQ %}